mhaidar70/BasicCAD/README.md

 ### Reflection

 Making mistakes while creating this really frustrated me because I would think that I got the right answer but I was wrong because of a slight mistake in the previous part of the assembly.
 However, each mistake taught me a valuable lesson and helped me improve my skills.
 I also learned that taking my time and paying attention to details can help prevent mistakes in the future.

+## Onshape Certification

+### Description

+We prepared and took an exam to be Onshape certified.

+### Reflection

+Onshape certification was a challenging task for me because honestly I didn't prepare well for it.
+We had a few assignments to help us review and prepare for our exam but I didn't complete the assignments completely, only doing it until I knew and left the rest of it.
+This was a crucial mistake that I regret now because I could have took a couple hours out of my day to pass this, but I didn't.
+Although I made a huge mistake, I did learn that an opportunity given is a opportunity to succeed and learn.
+In the future, I will take any opportunity that comes my way and try my best to do it and ask for help whenever it is needed.